 3 weeks in and my hair was super grease city, which is not a norm for me.

-I began reading labels on everything – which is not unusual for me, when I cloth diapered my kids and simultaneously thought I was saving the world by eliminating all disposable products and making all my cleaning supplies, I was washing my hair with baking soda and coconut oil for a hot minute – and I found, once again, companies lie.
-At work on my breaks I began reading the ingredient labels of ALL the shampoos and conditioners and gels.
+I began reading labels on everything – again… when I cloth diapered my kids I was washing my hair with baking soda and coconut oil for a hot minute – and I found once again that companies lie.
+I began reading the ingredient labels of ALL the shampoos and conditioners and gels.
 Know what I found?

 Almost all these products contained a form of silicone!
-Of all the brands the large national chain I work for carries, I only found 3 conditioners and 2 shampoos that actually were free from sulfates, parabens, and silicones.
+Of all the brands the large national chains carry, I only found 3 conditioners and 2 shampoos that actually were free from sulfates, parabens, and silicones.

 I also found that I still need a shampoo with sulfates about every 3rd or 4th wash to remove product buildup from even the most clean and natural stuff.

 Garnier Whole Blends Legendary Olive shampoo has sulfates, but the conditioner is fab and free of parabens and silicones AND smells oh so good.
 This is the only sulfate shampoo I could find that didn’t have silicones.
 Update: unfortunately the conditioner has become unavailable in my area.
 However, the new Coconut and Aloe addition to the Whole Blends line is equally good and the conditioner is a bit lighter.
 Also, the entire Garner Treat line of shampoos and conditioners is a great option.
 This line is held to even higher standards and none contain any parabens or silicones.
 I have added the Garnier Treat Avacado shampoo and conditioner to my rotation.

 I have only used the shampoos and conditioners from these lines, none of the stylers or targeted treatments.